TRAC Members Login

 About Us

 The TRAC team is united by a shared passion for astronomy and space science.
 Our members are keen to learn more about the practical and theoretical aspects of amateur astronomy.
-On clear nights, we can often be found outside gazing skyward, on the lookout for our next celestial target!
+On clear nights, we can often be found outside gazing skyward, on the lookout for our next celestial target.

 Keep reading to find out more about our club activities and projects.

-Our main activities include stargazing, lunar and planetary observations, satellite tracking, meteor and comet spotting, and viewing the Sun safely.
-We’ve also recently tried our hand at astrophotography.
+At the astronomy club, our main activities include stargazing, lunar and planetary observations, satellite tracking, meteor and comet spotting, and viewing the Sun safely.

 Our Journey (so far...)

 TRAC was established on 25 Oct 2023.
-We've come a long way since then!
+We've come a long way since then.

-Image credit: JM/TRAC
+Image credit: JM (TRAC)

 The photo above shows the mighty gas giant Jupiter (the small dot at the top centre of the image) as it appeared to the naked eye on 26 Jan 2024.